haider-sama/Haideron-LMS/README.md

 <h1 align="center">Haideron-LMS</h1>

-i thought of working on the OBE problem for my uni, tried to push through it, but let’s just say any future addition is abandoned and the project’s stuck at a stalemate forever.
+i thought of working on the OBE problem for my uni, tried to push through it, but let’s just say any future addition is abandoned and the project’s stuck at a stalemate.

 <p align="center">
   A <strong>scalable, modern outcome-based Learning Management System (LMS)</strong> built for institutions that value performance, reliability, and ease of use.